Indranee-hub/refactoring-java-indranee/README.md

 ## Problem Statement:

 There can be n types of movies.
-Different moves will be having different condition to generate cost.
+Different movies will be having different condition to generate cost.
-Different movies can have different logic for bonus point calculation The generated statement must contain certain pre-defined values.
+Different movies can have different logic for bonus point calculation.
+The generated statement must contain certain predefined values.
 (Covered with test in Main.java class)

 ## Approach:

-As there will be different genres of movies with some common properties, I used Factory Method Pattern which allows the sub-classes to choose the type of objects to create.
+As there will be different genres of movies with some common properties, I used Factory Design Pattern which allows the sub-classes to choose the type of objects to create.

 Movie.java - the abstract class with the common properties.